Blog

 • If you are a sole trader or have a partnership, you need to register your business name with the ASIC, unless your business is named after you or your partner.

-Another obvious thing to do while naming your business is to check if the name is already in use.
+One obvious thing to do while naming your business is to check if the name is already in use.

 Technically speaking, unless a business name in Australia is registered as a trademark, it can be used by multiple entities.
 However, considering the brand value your business name carries, it should be unique and easily distinguishable from others.